TL;DR

 - Analyze performance by Hours of Day and Days of Week (Google Ads → Dimensions)

-- Set bid adjustments: +20% for peak hours, -30% for poor performing slots
+- Set bid adjustments: +20% for peak hours, -30% for poor-performing slots

 Device bid adjustments (mobile/tablet/desktop)